VaishGururaj/frontend_newsrep/README.md

-#The geojson file and the json has the outline map of russian districts (conbined from available resources so could be slightly inaccurate)
+#The geojson file and the json has the outline map of russian districts (combined from just outlined and detailed map resources so could be slightly inaccurate)

 # Getting Started with Create React App